agera-edc/MinimumViableDataspaceOld/system-tests/README.md

 ## System tests

-The test use the key vault secret to connect to the storage accounts and copy a file from provider to consumer storage account.
+The test uses the key vault secret to connect to the storage accounts and copy a file from provider to consumer storage account.

 ### Running test locally